top of page

 In 1962, the First Battalion of the Canadian Guards utilized the base and the site was renamed Canadian Forces Base (CFB) Picton.
 The site was decommissioned as a military base in 1969 and sold to former Mayor of Picton, H. J. McFarland.
 He renamed it Loch-Sloy Business Park in honour of his Scottish heritage.

 The site transferred ownership again in 1999 but the name was adapted to Loch-Sloy Business Park and Airport.
-Loch Sloy Holdings Inc. under the management of Jacqui Burley is credited with preserving many of the site’s heritage buildings and adapting them for flexible industrial and commercial spaces.
+Loch Sloy Holdings Limited Inc. under the management of Jacqui Burley is credited with preserving many of the site's heritage buildings and adapting them for flexible industrial and commercial spaces.

-may 2025
+coming in may 2025

 explore 'The Ones We Met - Inuit Traditional Knowledge and the Franklin Expedition', on loan from the Canadian Museum of History.